 Under the order, no action may be dismissed for lack of prosecution or failure to meet a deadline, except when a judge, appellate judicial officer, or hearing officer exempts a case from the suspension.

 The order also continues the suspension of certain deadlines and time standards, including applicable statutory speedy trial provisions, for any municipal court closed or continuing trials because of COVID-19.
 The suspensions remain in effect until the court reopens and can reasonably place the case on its calendar, or until further order.

 Today's order will remain in effect until further order or it expires under provisions in 2020 House Substitute for Senate Bill 102 as amended by 2020 Spec.
 Sess.
 House Bill 2016.

-Courts continue to process cases while statutes of limitation and statutory time standards or deadlines have been suspended.
+Courts continue to process cases even while statutes of limitation and statutory time standards or deadlines are suspended.
 Judges hear many types of proceedings using videoconferencing technology, greatly reducing the need for in-person hearings.
-In-person hearings, including jury trials, are also taking place with physical distancing and other precautions.
+And in-person hearings, including jury trials, are also taking place with physical distancing and other precautions.

 Court operations during pandemic

 For all court actions related to the pandemic, visit Kansas courts response to COVID-19.